-The black screen with cursor issue occurs when the Explorer.exe does not load at the startup.
-Although the issue can resolve quickly, it may not fix if the Exlorer.exe entry is removed from the shell in the registry editor.
+The black screen with cursor issue occurs when Explorer.exe does not load at startup.
+Although the issue can be resolved quickly, it may not be fixed if the Explorer.exe entry is removed from the shell in the registry editor.

 Corrupted graphics drivers and system files are some of the main contributors that cause this issue.
-However, there are numerous ways to troubleshoot Black Screen with Cursor without making major changes to the system.
-Below we have outlined some of the main reasons that can be included as culprits.
+However, there are numerous ways to troubleshoot the Black Screen with Cursor without making major changes to the system.
+Below, we have outlined some of the main reasons that can be considered as culprits.

 - Corrupted Graphics Driver- This type of issue usually occurs when there are corrupted files in the device drivers.
 Therefore, you may need to reinstall the drivers to fix this issue.

-- Corrupted System Files- System files are crucial for the operating systems, and they also can get corrupted easily, which can crash Windows.
-If that’s the case, you must repair the system files by executing some commands to fix this issue.
+- Corrupted System Files- System files are crucial for operating systems, and they can also become easily corrupted, which can cause Windows to crash.
+If that’s the case, you must repair the system files by executing some commands to address this issue.

-- Outdated Bios- As it turns out, outdated bios can be one of the main reasons as it plays a significant role in connecting the hardware to the computer.
-For that reason, check for available updates from the manufacturer’s website.
+- Outdated Bios- As it turns out, an outdated BIOS can be one of the main reasons for connection issues, as it plays a significant role in connecting the hardware to the computer.
+For that reason, check for available updates on the manufacturer’s website.

-- Conflict Of Services– According to the affected users, the problem can be caused by a conflict of services.
-To fix this, you need to end task the problematic service or perform a clean boat.
+- Conflict Of Services– According to the affected users, the problem may be caused by a conflict between services.
+To fix this, you need to end the problematic service’s task or perform a clean boot.

-- Corrupt Windows Update- Sometimes, the Windows update gets corrupt, and you may encounter a black screen with a cursor.
+- Corrupt Windows Update- Sometimes, the Windows update becomes corrupt, and you may encounter a black screen with a cursor.
 Therefore, uninstall a recent Windows update or restore Windows to a previous state.

-Some technical issues can cause the problem.
-According to affected users, if you use a dual monitor screen, pressing Win + P and then pressing the arrow down key four times in a row to select the second screen fixes the issue.
-Although you can also choose 1st option, which is the PC Only screen, it may not resolve the issue.
-However, if you disconnect the 2nd monitor, then restart the computer may aid in fixing the black screen with the cursor.
-Additionally, you can check cables and ensure they are properly connected to the computer as it can also cause the issue.
+Some technical issues can cause problems.
+According to affected users, if you use a dual-monitor screen, pressing Win + P and then pressing the arrow down key four times in a row to select the second screen can fix the issue.
+Although you can also choose the 1st option, which is the PC Only screen, it may not resolve the issue.
+However, if you disconnect the 2nd monitor and then restart the computer, it may aid in fixing the black screen with the cursor.
+Additionally, you can check cables and ensure they are properly connected to the computer, as this can also cause the issue.

 Another solution that helps to fix this issue is to restart Explorer.exe, a process that takes responsibility for starting the apps, taskbar, Start Menu, desktop, and more.
 In simple words, it renders most of the User Interface (UI).
 Therefore, restarting the Explorer.exe will fix this issue if it is not indicating to the corrupted Windows or drivers.

 There are two ways to restart explorer.exe.
-If any of these does not fix this issue, you need to boot your Windows in Safe Mode for some basic troubleshooting operations.
-Below are the steps:-
+If neither of these fixes the issue, you will need to boot your Windows in Safe Mode for some basic troubleshooting operations.
+Below are the steps: